AMC Ambassador: United Kingdom

 Rambler Ambassadors were exported in limited numbers to the United Kingdom in factory right-hand-drive direct from AMC during the 1960s and up to its final year of 1974.
 They were imported by Rambler Motors (A.M.C) Ltd of Chiswick in West London, which had become a subsidiary of AMC in 1961.
 The location had previously been used since 1926 for British assembly of Hudson, Essex, and Terraplane vehicles.
-Before 1961, AMC vehicles were imported into the U.K by Nash Concessionaires, which was the former importer of pre-AMC Nash and post-AMC Rambler vehicles.
+Before 1961, AMC vehicles were imported into the U.K. by Nash Concessionaires, the former importer of pre-AMC Nash and post-AMC Rambler vehicles.

-Right-hand-drive Ambassador models marketed in the UK were the Ambassador saloon (sedan), SST coupe, and station wagon.
+Right-hand-drive Ambassador models marketed in the UK were the Ambassador saloon (sedan), SST hardtop, and station wagon.
 The one-year-only Ambassador convertible for 1967 was also sold.
 AMC vehicles were distributed by London distributors Clarke and Simpson Limited and were marketed as "the only American car built with RHD".
 As with all export markets, the UK models were marketed as "Rambler" even after the Rambler marque was dropped in the United States.

 Kenosha-built right-hand-drive Ambassadors were built with the same 1967 Ambassador dash and double dials as right-hand-drive Rebels and Matadors assembled from knock-down kits in Australia and New Zealand.
-As with the Australian-built second-generation Matador, the UK-market Ambassador and Matador models built at Kenosha used the newer U.S. 1974 triple rectangular instrument dials in the older 1967 dash.
+As with the Australian-built second-generation Matador, the UK-market Ambassador and Matador models built at Kenosha used the newer 1974 U.S.-version triple rectangular instrument dials in the older 1967 dash.

 Epilogue

 Because AMC was focusing its attention on their newly acquired Jeep line, the redesigned 1974 Matador coupe, and the AMC Pacer, which would debut in 1975, the company would not put forth the investment to continue the full-size Ambassador line after its 1974 redesign.
-Instead, the automaker upgraded the Matador sedan and wagon counterparts starting with the 1975 model year.
-The basic automobile platform was used by AMC since the 1967 model year, and the full-size automobile market segment was declining.
+Instead, the automaker upgraded the Matador sedan and wagon counterparts, starting with the 1975 model year.
+AMC has used the automobile platform since the 1967 model year, and the full-size automobile market segment is declining.
 American Motors' strategy was now aimed at smaller cars and sport-utility vehicles.

-However, the Ambassador basically continued as the similarly sized and styled Matador sedans and wagons.
-From 1975 they became available in uplevel "Brougham" trim and assumed the model numbers of the previously equivalent Ambassadors.
+The Ambassador was effectively continued in the similarly sized and styled Matador line of sedans and wagons.
+From 1975, they became available in uplevel "Brougham" trim and assumed the model numbers of the previously equivalent Ambassadors.
 The Matador was also offered in a unique top-of-the-line Barcelona four-door in its final year of production, 1978.